Members Only

 advertisement

-While in principle it would progressively streamline indirect taxes over time, the GST system also presented significant challenges for various sectors, including the restaurant industry.
+While in principle it will progressively streamline indirect taxes over time, the GST system has presented significant challenges for various sectors, including the restaurant industry.

-A recent incident in Tamil Nadu has exposed the oft-pointed disparity in the taxation of raw and processed food products which adversely impacts restaurants, influencing pricing, operations, and subsequently, consumer behaviour.
+In September 2024, an incident in Tamil Nadu exposed the oft-pointed disparity in the taxation of raw and processed food products which adversely impacts restaurants, influencing pricing, operations, and subsequently, consumer behaviour.

 The disparity in the taxation of raw and processed food products.